jackrobertscott/authpack-client-190806/readme.md

 > The fastest way to add auth to your app

-An open source repository containing the frontend components of the Window Gadgets Authenticator codebase.
+This repository contains example code to help you get started with the Window Gadgets Authenticator.

 ## Table of Contents